aimxhaisse/geo-backtracer/README.md

     make server     # run a local instance of covid backtracer make client     # inject fixtures into local instance

+As unit tests simulate clusters with multiple databases and gRPC stubs, they can fail due to hitting limits on file descriptors (default 256 on common setups), to increase the limit:

+    ulimit -n 1024

 ## Integration with mobile data